milovidov983/Pigmeat/README.md

  * Download Pigmeat
    * EXPERIMENTAL: Download the latest build artifact from our [commits](https://github.com/MadeByEmil/Pigmeat/commits/master) page that corresponds to your operating system.
    * STABLE: Download the [latest release](https://github.com/MadeByEmil/Pigmeat/releases/latest) from our [releases](https://github.com/MadeByEmil/Pigmeat/releases) page that corresponds to your operating system.
+      * Pigmeat can also be install as a .NET Core global tool `dotnet tool install Pigmeat -g`
  * Read up on the [documentation](https://github.com/MadeByEmil/Pigmeat/wiki)
  * Take a look at [other people's Pigmeat projects](https://github.com/topics/pigmeat)